 Natalie Bormann joined the Political Science Department in 2007, after holding positions at Brown University, and the Universities of Manchester and Edinburgh in the UK.
 She is the author of National Missile Defence and the Politics of US identity – A poststructural critique (Manchester: Manchester University Press, 2008) and co-editor of Securing Outer Space (London: Routledge, 2009).
-These and other writings explore the constitutive interplay of identity and the politics of security, in which she turns to the more interpretative modes of inquiry provided to us by critical social theory and poststructuralism.
+Her current writings explore the constitutive interplay of identity, trauma and memory, in which she turns to the more interpretative modes of inquiry provided to us by critical social theory and poststructuralism.

 POLS 2328 Modern Political Thought

 POLS 2338 Contemporary Political Thought

 POLS 4701 Senior Capstone

 POLS 7366 Genocide